 About Dr. Cortez

-While at Brown, Jonathan continued to work with Monica Muñoz Martinez as well as Matthew Guterl, Robert Self, Robert Lee, Elizabeth Hoover, Susan Smulyan, Françoise Hamlin, Steven Lubar, and many other scholars across campus.
+While at Brown, Jonathan continued to work with Monica Muñoz Martinez as well as Matthew Guterl, Robert Self, Robert Lee, Susan Smulyan, Françoise Hamlin, Steven Lubar, and many other scholars across campus.
 As a Ph.D. candidate, Dr. Cortez taught two courses at Brown, “Race and Space: Segregation, Suburbanization, and Sites of Encampment” and “Black Panthers, Brown Berets: Radical Social Movements of the Late 20th Century.”
 In April 2021 Jonathan received the Brown University Presidential Award for Excellence in Teaching for these classes in Ethnic Studies.

 Learn more about Dr. Cortez by accessing their curriculum vitae.